MattSantana/Outfitmaker/README.md

 ## Overview

 Welcome to the OutfitMaker Prototype, a gaming experience inspired by titles like Stardew Valley, The Sims, and Pokémon.
-In this virtual realm, players have the opportunity to buy, sell, and equip a variety of clothes and items, creating a personalized and immersive gameplay experience.
+In this simulation prototype, you'll be able to test features like to buy, sell, and equip a variety of clothes and items.

 ## Gameplay Controls